 If you’re looking for the ultimate platform challenge, then picking Super Meat Boy would be an obvious choice.

-When speaking of highly valuable video games, you can’t forget about Castle Crashers – a fun side-scrolling hack and slash, that can be played together with up to 3 other players.
+When speaking of high bang-for-buck games, you can’t forget about Castle Crashers – a side-scrolling hack and slash that can be played together with up to 3 other players.

-Castle Crashers is a side-scrolling hack and slash video game and it’s a great choice for a party title, but it can also be played solo.
-The story is rather simple – rescue four princesses and restore order in the fictional medieval kingdom.
-Nothing unusual, but it’s not the story that matters the most here.
-Castle Crashers is an incredibly fun and addictive game that allows players to choose their character from over 20 different playable ones and then earn levels and grow stronger as they defeat increasingly stronger opponents.
-Combat focuses on utilizing combo attacks and special abilities that are unlocked as the character levels up, but there’s also a selection of weapons to find and use to increase your chances of surviving even the seemingly impossible encounters.
+Castle Crashers features over 20 different playable characters earn levels and grow stronger as they beat more opponents and complete more missions.
+Combat focuses on utilizing combo attacks and special abilities unlocked as the character levels up, but there’s also a selection of weapons to find and use to increase your chances of surviving even the seemingly impossible encounters

 They Are Billions

-Finally, since we’re talking about games, where the low cost of development is important, there’s also They Are Billions – a surprisingly addictive combination of strategy and base defense.
+Finally, there’s They Are Billions – a surprisingly absorbing combination of strategy and base defense.

 If you ever played Stronghold games, but you wanted more challenge and maybe a different setting, then They Are Billions is the answer.
-This RTS game is set in a steampunk post-apocalyptic universe overrun by zombies and your task is to gather resources, build defenses, and keep the horde at bay to ensure your people’s safety.
-What makes the game unique is its ability to simulate thousands of zombies simultaneously.
-Up to 20000 zombies can appear on the screen at any given time – as you can see, the word “horde” wasn’t an exaggeration.
+It’s set in a steampunk post-apocalyptic universe overrun by zombies and your task is to build defenses, and keep the horde at bay.

 Generally speaking, the more it costs to develop a game, the more polished such game will be once it’s finished, but it’s not always the case.
 Sometimes the game turns out to be a complete failure, despite having an extremely high development budget, but sometimes it’s the other way around – the game that was cheap to develop starts to make a lot of money.